 Have a lunch plan.
 That could mean bringing it from home or just knowing what you’re going to eat, but set a strategy and stick to it so you’re not struggling to decide at lunchtime or forced to make a less-than-optimal decision.

-Jen is the designer and program lead of Life Time’s internal performance coaching program.
-Jen has worked in the field of mental health and wellness for over a decade.
-She and her husband have two adult kids and have two puppies at home.
+Jen is the designer of and provides oversight for Life Time Mind, Life Time’s internal performance coaching program.
+She’s worked in the mental health and wellness field for more than two decades.
+Jen and her husband have adult children and split their time between Montana and Southern California.

 Every day is different for me.
 Some days I’m coaching clients, others I’m working on business development, building content, attending meetings, speaking, or training.